-When I am lazy, I fantasize to have a magic box, which gives me scrumptious food as and when I wish.
-Good dream!
+During my laziness, I always fantasize to have a magic box, which gives me scrumptious food as and when I wish.
+It is a good dream!

-I hate laziness taking over me, when I am hungry.
-I have few good reasons,
+But I hate laziness taking over me, when I am hungry.
+I do have few good reasons,

 - The food I like won’t be available in a Restaurant